Your cart is empty!

 A little cheat now and then isn’t the end of the world (come on, think about holiday temptations … it happens!), but try to master portion control.
 Instead of eating until you feel stuffed, stop eating once you feel satisfied.
 Savor the moment and focus on the delicious flavors and textures.

 We get so focused on what we’re eating, we often overlook what we’re drinking.
 Sodas are loaded with sugar and calories (yes, even diet soda!).
 The sugars and artificial sweeteners lead to dangerous belly fat accumulation and overall weight gain.
-Reach for water, fresh fruit juice or a healthy tea instead.
+Reach for water, fresh fruit juice, or a healthy tea instead.

 Eating a healthy breakfast is like fueling up an airplane before takeoff.
 I don’t know about you, but I’m not heading up into the clouds in a plane with only 1/8 of a tank of gas.
 Food is your energy source.
 If you’re going to take off and conquer your day, you need the fuel to propel you.
-Try these healthy and energizing breakfasts.

 Don’t derail your efforts by forgetting the importance of sleep.
 Sleep deprivation contributes to weight gain and other serious conditions like depression and diabetes.
 Aim for a good 7 to 8 hours of sleep to protect your mental and physical health.